 Siemer, John - Engineer John

 89, died September 18, 2011.
 Was on day time television WKJG Channel 33 five days a week for 17 years, from 1953-1971, hosting The Cartoon Express later renamed The Engineer John Show.
 ‘Engineer John,' 87, recalls pioneering days of television – unscripted and live December 22, 2009 by Emma Downs of The Journal Gazette.
 Local TV Icon Engineer John Passes On by Scott Sarvay and Jeff Neumeyer September 20, 2011 of Indiana NewsCenter.
 Find-A-Grave has his Klaehn, Fahl, Melton Funeral Home obituary with family photos and photo, Local children's show host dies September 20, 2011 by Dominic Adams of the Journal Gazette.
-Photo and discussion December 24, 2012 on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.
+Photo and discussion December 24, 2012 onthe original Great Memories and History of Fort Wayne, Indiana page on Facebook.
 Photo and discussion January 7, 2014 on Vintage Fort Wayne closed group on Facebookthen posted January 26, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
-Discussed July 27, 2015 on You know you've lived in Fort Wayne too long when... closed Facebook group.
-Photo posted August 22, 2016 by The History Center on Facebook.
+Archived group only visible to existing members on Facebook.
+Discussed July 27, 2015 on You know you've lived in Fort Wayne too long when...
+Private Facebook group.
+Photo posted August 22, 2016 by The History Centeron Facebook.
 Photo and discussion September 10, 2016, December 18, 2016, February 2, 2017, May 31, 2017, August 8, 2017, October 12, 2017 and Name Search on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.